jimdigriz/gisrec/README.md

-`gisrec` receives data over TCP in the [GPRMC format](http://aprs.gids.nl/nmea/#rmc), and then makes it available to an HTTP client.
+GISrec receives data over TCP in the [GPRMC format](http://aprs.gids.nl/nmea/#rmc), and then makes it available to an HTTP client.

 ## Features